felicitia/FrUITeR/index.md

 2. Replace the `/input` folder with your own *GUI Maps* (GUI Map's definition is in Section 4.2 in the paper).
 Optionally, you can reuse/modify/extend the *ground-truths* specified in `/gui_mapper/ground_truth_mapping` folder to obtain the results based on your own ground truths.

-3. If your *GUI Maps* and *ground truths* follow the same format as ours, you can run the Fidelity Evaluator and Utility Evaluator in the same way (as you already did :)) to get the final results.
+3. If your *GUI Maps* and *ground truths* follow the same format as ours, you can run the Fidelity Evaluator and Utility Evaluator in the same way (that you already did!) to get the final results.
 Otherwise, modify our Fidelity Evaluator and Utility Evaluator or add your own Evaluators to evaluate other interesting metrics of your own choice!

 **Final Remarks:** If you also want to build a Docker image out of your own Evaluators like FrUITeR, follow [this instruction](https://u.group/thinking/how-to-put-jupyter-notebooks-in-a-dockerfile/) to containerize your own Jupyter Notebook project.

 # FrUITeR's Final Datasets

-Download `Datasets.zip` from here \[[Link](https://figshare.com/articles/Datasets/12425246)\].
+The results reported in the paper are based on the final datasets \[[Datasets.zip](https://figshare.com/articles/Datasets/12425246)\].
+They are processed by the R scripts included in `Datasets.zip` based on the `news_final.csv` and `shopping_final.csv` after [fully reproducing the Fidelity Evaluator and Utility Evaluator](#fully-reproduce-fidelity-evaluator-and-utility-evaluator).
+The details of the final datasets are described in Section 5.3.2 in the paper.

-FrUITeR's final datasets (described in Section 5.3.2) are stored as `final_dataset.RData`.
-The R scripts used to analyze the final datasets are located in `/scripts`.
+**`Datasets.zip` Content:** The final datasets are stored as `final_dataset.RData`.
+The R scripts used to process and analyze the final datasets are located in `/scripts`.
 If you are unable to view `.RData` file, the same final datasets are exported as two `.csv` files.

 - `final_2381.csv` contains the data of the 2,381 cases
 - `final_12.csv` contains the data of the 12 cases

 ## Header Description

+The meaning of the headers in the final datasets are explained in the table below.

 |     Header Name    | Description                                                                                 |
 |:------------------:|---------------------------------------------------------------------------------------------|